-The lungs are the major organs of respiration.
-They are located in the chest, either side of the mediastinum.
+The lungs are the organs of respiration.
+They are located in the thorax, either side of the mediastinum.

 The function of the lungs is to oxygenate blood.
 They achieve this by bringing inspired air into close contact with oxygen-poor blood in the pulmonary capillaries.

-In this article, we shall look at the anatomical position, structure and neurovascular supply of the lungs.
+In this article, we shall look at the anatomy of the lungs – their anatomical relations, neurovascular supply and clinical correlations.

 Anatomical Position and Relations